ripaelit/mozaic-contract/design/algostory.md

 ### 3. Sync Determine

-When all sync responses reach to primary vault, it determines the following inmozPerStablecoin = totalInmoz / (totalStablecoin + totalStargate*stargatePrice) (Check out onSyncResponse() and _syncVaults() in psudocode)
+When all sync responses reach to primary vault, it determines the following mozLpPerStablecoin = totalMozLp / (totalStablecoin + totalStargate*stargatePrice) (Check out onSyncResponse() and _syncVaults() in psudocode)

-This means that we want to give out INMOZ in a fair way to new depositors.
+This means that we want to give out mLP in a fair way to new depositors.
 (And also be fair to Withdrawors)

 ### 4. Execute Asset Transition Orders